 Today, we have a window into Jesus’s hometown of Nazareth and how he opened the scroll in the fashion of the teachers before him to say some very remarkable words: “The Spirit of the Lord is upon me because he has anointed me to bring glad tidings to the poor.”
 In both, the marriage feast at Cana and his visit to the synagogue are prequels that respond to the question on the minds of so many, “Who is this Jesus of Nazareth?”

 Now in this episode in Jesus’s life, we witness his bold and authoritative voice, the words of a young man speaking on behalf of God in his own time and for all times.

 In the tradition of the prophets before Jesus brings what the gospel calls “good tidings” or “good news.”
 In Luke’s gospel, we read that the evangelist is writing to an individual whose name is the “most excellent Theophilus.”

-In the days of Ezra and Nehemiah, five centuries before Christ, these men knew oppression and were given the once in a lifetime opportunity to return to Jerusalem to reclaim their land and temple.
-Today, we read about Nehemiah, the governor of Judea, and how he rebuilt the temple wall, a holy of holies, the source of great blessings and the cause of rejoicing over this great accomplishment.
+In the days of Ezra and Nehemiah, five centuries before Christ, these men knew oppression.
+They were given the once in a lifetime opportunity to return to Jerusalem to reclaim their land and temple.
+Today, we read about Nehemiah, the governor of Judea, and how he rebuilt the temple wall, a holy of holies, the source of great blessings, and the cause of rejoicing over this great accomplishment.